gottesmm/gottesmm.github.io/proposals/high-level-arc-operations.md

        =>

     %old_x = load %x_ptr : $*C
-    retain_value %new_x : $C
     store %new_x to %x_ptr : $*C
     release_value %old_x : $C

-We also provide an init flag in the case where we know statically that there is no previous value in the memory location:
+*NOTE* store_strong is defined as a consuming operation.
+We also provide `store_strong [init]` in the case where we know statically that there is no previous value in the memory location:

     store_strong %x to [init] %x_ptr : $*C

        =>

-    retain_value %new_x : $C
     store %new_x to %x_ptr : $*C

 # Implementation